Yu-Utah/ECE-5960-6960-DL-System/lab2/README.md

-# LAB 2 -- Backpropogation, Computation Grpah, and hand-crafted MLP
+# LAB 2 -- Backpropogation, Computation Graph, and hand-crafted MLP

 ## Q1-a: Construct the computation graph and perform at least two iterations of GD optimization.
 Show all your steps.